0xProject/0x-monorepo/packages/pipeline/README.md

 docker run --rm -d -p 5432:5432 --name pipeline_postgres postgres:11-alpine
 ```

-This will start a Postgres server with the default username and database name.
+This will start a Postgres server with the default username and database name
+(`postgres` and `postgres`).
 You should set the environment variable as follows:

 ```
 export ZEROEX_DATA_PIPELINE_DB_URL=postgresql://postgres@localhost/postgres